unazed/python-micro--optimizations/README.md

 Disassembly for `list(tup)`

 Theoretically, `[*tup]` would be the fastest because there isn't any explicit function call nor is there a global which has to be loaded.
-It is also the nicest looking.
+It is also the nicest looking which is a benefit.